The Student Enrollment Center is open to assist you both virtually and on location in Zimbar-Liljenstein Hall.

 Most financial aid requirements require review by a financial aid staff member.
 The review process can take a few days to a few weeks, depending on what the requirement is.
 During high peak times, such as right before and during course registration, many students are trying to complete outstanding requirements, which further extends the time frame of reviewing submitted requirements.

 Please make sure you complete all required documents well in advance of your scheduled registration time to allow time for review and processing.

-- When can I request a book voucher for winter session classes and spring 2021 classes?
+- When can I request a book voucher for winter session classes and fall 2021 classes?

 We do not offer book vouchers for winter or summer terms.

-The spring 2021 book voucher request form will become available in mid-late December.
-You will receive an email to your ESU email address around this time, so please keep an eye out.
-Book vouchers will only be issued to students who have enough financial aid to cover their bill owed, plus the amount of the book voucher
+The fall 2021 book voucher request form is available through September 10, 2021.
+Book vouchers will only be issued to students who have enough financial aid to cover their bill owed, plus the amount of the book voucher.

-- When will spring 2021 financial aid disburse and when will I receive a refund of financial
+- When will fall 2021 financial aid disburse and when will I receive a refund of financial aid funds?

-If all financial aid requirements have been satisfied, your spring 2021 federal and institutional financial aid will disburse January 28, 2020.
+If all financial aid requirements have been satisfied, your fall 2021 federal and institutional financial aid will disburse September 9, 2021.

 The 2021-2022 FAFSA became available October 1, 2020.
 To complete your FAFSA please visit studentaid.gov.